rust-lang/book/src/ch11-03-test-organization.md

 We create a *tests* directory at the top level of our project directory, next to *src*.
 Cargo knows to look for integration test files in this directory.
-We can then make as many test files as we want to in this directory, and Cargo will compile each of the files as an individual crate.
+We can then make as many test files as we want, and Cargo will compile each of the files as an individual crate.

 Let’s create an integration test.
 With the code in Listing 11-12 still in the *src/lib.rs* file, make a *tests* directory, create a new file named